shaopu1225/starter-hugo-academic/content/post/Future of Decentralization, AI, and Computing Summit/index.md

 ## Classification

-Federated learning can be divided into horizontal federated learning, vertical federated learning and federated transfer learning according to the distribution of data.[2]
+Federated learning can be divided into horizontal learning, vertical learning and transfer learning based on the distribution of data.[2]

 - **Horizontal Federated Learning**: Suitable when the user features of the two datasets overlap a lot, but the users overlap little.
 This pattern allows the increasing of user sample size and improvement of model accracy.
 - **Vertical Federated Learning**: Available when the user features of the two datasets overlap little, but the users overlap a lot.
 This pattern usually can be leveraged to increase the user feature dimension.
 - **Federated transfer Learning**: Users and user features of the two datasets both rarely overlap.
-Transfer learning must be introduced to solve the problems of small unilateral data size and small label samples.[3]
+Transfer learning can be used to solve the problems of small label samples and small unilateral data sizes.[3]

 <img src="https://shaopu-blog.oss-cn-beijing.aliyuncs.com/img/2023-09-08-025323.png" alt="image-20230907195323234" style="zoom:50%;" />